shyaman/PeraBot/README.md

 - So that the chosen NLP technology is Dialogflow (Api.ai)

-#### Milestone 1 - Implimenting the feature of retrieving the contact details of the academic and non academic staff the faculty from the bot
+#### Milestone 1 - Implementing the feature of retrieving the contact details of the academic and non academic staff the faculty from the bot

+_16 Nov 2017_

-- 16 Nov 2017 -  Took initial steps to build a web app that contains contact information of staff using Microsoft Azure and established a database in it.
+-  Took initial steps to build a web app that contains contact information of staff using Microsoft Azure and established a database in it.
 Set the bot using Dialogflow and test some php codes.

-_19 Nov 2017 - Present_
+- Web app was deployed by using github repository as the source.

+- Updated the database with the [contact information] (http://www.ce.pdn.ac.lk/staff.html#academic)

+_18 Nov 2017_

+- We were able to implement the feature.
+But still there are some drawbacks in person name recognizing in NLP

 ### Support or Contact